 Cooking for Health Academy Program

-Our big-picture goal is for participants to increase their fruit and vegetable intake and decrease sugar-sweetened beverage consumption.
-The C4HA series is designed to assist community members, many of whom have limited time and funds, to learn and practice ways to provide healthful meals for themselves and their families.
+The goal is to educate and inform the community members on the benefits of taking action to increase fruit and vegetable intake and decrease sugar-sweetened beverage consumption.
+C4HA is designed for those who may have limited time and/or funds to learn and practice ways to provide healthful meals for themselves and their families.

-C4HA stresses the importance of healthy eating, fresh produce and smart shopping, safe food preparation practices, and offers actual cooking skills through an United States Department of Agriculture-approved, hands-on, engaging curriculum.
+The C4HA emphasizes the importance of healthy eating, shopping for fresh produce, safe food preparation practices and offers actual cooking skills through a United States Department of Agriculture-approved, hands-on, engaging curriculum.

 The C4HA is a series of six, two-hour classes.
 Each class has four components: